Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: Numerical Experiments

 Table~\ref{tab:port_RMSE} compares RMSEs of equilibrium state and strategy trajectories across algorithms and graph structures.
 Figure~\ref{fig:Port_DP} illustrates the equilibrium trajectories for four representative players.
-Based on \(\mathrm{RMSE}_\alpha\) values and right panels of Figure~\ref{fig:Port_DP}, it is clear that NTM parameterized strategies exhibit less fluctuation compared to FNN parameterized ones.
+Based on the \(\mathrm{RMSE}_\alpha\) values and the right panels of Figure~\ref{fig:Port_DP}, it is clear that NTM-parameterized strategies exhibit less fluctuation compared to FNN parameterized ones.
 This provides empirical evidence of a statistical benefit of NTM's lower model complexity, complementary to its potential computational advantages, namely, the reduced risk of overfitting, which is particularly obvious when NE strategies admit a simple (e.g., constant) structure.

 Additional evaluation metrics are reported in Appendix~\ref{app:M3_Port}, leading to the same qualitative conclusions.
 Results for the NTM architecture with $M=1$ are provided in Appendix~\ref{app:M1_Port}.
 Notably, the NTM with \(M=1\) achieves a much more significant reduction in \(\mathrm{RMSE}_\alpha\), demonstrating a larger benefit by having an even lower model complexity.